binipringle/right-to-be-forgotten/_texts/0-outline.md

 ## VIII.
 Prejudice

 If a judge finds that evidence is unfairly prejudicial, they may exclude it under **Rule 403**.
 Courts find that relevant evidence is unfairly prejudicial if its probative value is substantially outweighed by a danger of unfair prejudice, confusing the issues, misleading the jury, undue delay, wasting time, or needlessly presenting cumulative evidence.
-Prejudice must be unfair; all evidence is supposed to prejudice one side or the other.
+Prejudice must be unfair.
 Unfair prejudice is when evidence will lead a jury to make a decision on an improper ground.
 Rule 403 provides judges with the means to counterbalance the broad admissibility of evidence that other rules allow so as to make proceedings fair, minimize expense, and help the court reach a just determination.

+- {:.indent-2}**State v.
+Poe, 21 Utah 113 (1968)** (Trial court abused discretion in admitting gruesome colored slides from autopsy because identity and cause of death was already established with black and white photographs and color slides were only offered by prosecution to inflame and arouse the jury so that they would recommend the death sentence rather than life imprisonment; reversed and remanded because of abuse of discretion and "other doubtful aspects of the trial")

+- {:.indent-2}**Haley, v.
+Gross, McKee, and Ellis, 86 F.3d 630 (7th Cir.
+1996)** (trial court did not abuse discretion by admitting photograph of burned cell with dead body of Haley's cellmate because while disturbing, its contents were highly relevant, and its very significant probative value was not substantially outweighed by danger of unfair prejudice; nor did trial court abuse discretion by admitting photograph of Haley in hospital severely burned and with leg shackles because not prejudicial)

 ---

 ## IX.
 Witness Competency

-Rule 601 states that every person is competent to be a witness unless the Federal Rules, or, in a civil case, state law, provide otherwise.
-Rule 602 limits Rule 601 by providing that a witness may testify to a matter only if the witness has personal knowledge of the matter.
+**Rule 601** states that every person is competent to be a witness unless the Federal Rules, or, in a civil case, state law, provide otherwise. **Rule 602** limits Rule 601 by providing that a witness may testify to a matter only if the witness has personal knowledge of the matter.
 Evidence to prove personal knowledge may consist of the witness’s testimony.
-To have personal knowledge, a witness must (1) be able to perceive the events they are testifying to, (2) be able to understand and take an oath or affirmation that they will tell the truth, and (3) have memory (recall) of the events and the ability to narrate.
-The testimony must also be relevant to the matter.
+To have personal knowledge, a witness must (1) be able to perceive the events they are testifying to, (2) be able to understand and take an oath or affirmation that they will tell the truth (**Rule 603**), and (3) have memory (recall) of the events and the ability to narrate.

 A judge cannot be a witness (Rule 605) and a member of the jury cannot be a witness in a case which they are sitting on the jury for (Rule 606).

-**Leading question**.
-A leading question is one where the questioner suggests an answer, usually by providing facts and asking the witness to confirm or repudiate those facts.
-You can ask leading questions in cross examination, but only about information that was provided in direct examination.
-You can also ask leading questions in redirect examination and recross examination but only about information provided in direct examination and cross examination (R611).
+A **Leading question** can be asked in cross examination, but only about information that was provided in direct examination.
+You can also ask leading questions in redirect examination and recross examination but only about information provided in direct examination and cross examination (**Rule 611**).

 Witnesses: Competency; Rules: 601, 602, 603; Readings: Text: Ch.
 14, 15; Additional reading: Kemp